Information about Coronavirus (COVID-19)

 NEW Health is prepared and ready to care for patients with suspected cases of COVID-19.
 Our clinical teams have been trained on how to identify, isolate and care for patients with this and other contagious illnesses.
 All clinics have protocols and systems in place to keep patients, visitors and health care workers safe, and we work closely with the Washington State Department of Health and Northeast Tri-County Health Department as well as the CDC to implement their guidance into our established protocols.

-- Patients calling in will be screened for symptoms and given direction whether to come into the clinic or further testing is needed.
+Patients will be screened for symptoms and given direction whether to come into the clinic or further testing.

-- Patients in our medical clinics that are sick, coughing or sneezing will be asked to wear a mask and may be isolated prior to their visit.
+- Patients in our medical clinics will be asked to wear a mask.

 - Dental patients that are sick may be rescheduled.